santhoshmg160/Jdbc-proj/README.md

                   U ->  UPDATE
                   D ->  DELETE

-In this project, I used the concepts of #inheritance, #encapsulation and #getter/setter functions and used #MySQL queries;
+In this project, I used the concepts of #inheritance, #encapsulation and #getter/setter functions and used #MySQL Database;

 JDBC -> JDBC is Simply connecting our java program to the database.